skywalkerSam/starboy-blogs/_data/posts/The-Journey.md

 ---

 &nbsp;
 No destination is final.
+No feeling is final.
 The journey is all there is, and the only journey is the one within.
-For one after the other, and round and round we go…

-Life goes on,
+One step after the other, and round and round we go… Life goes on,

 &nbsp;